-4 INCOME FROM UNIT FUND
+4 INCOME FROM UNIT FUNDS

-Income from the unit fund was derived from the changes in fair value of units held by the GAT and reflects both realised and unrealised gains and losses.
+Income from unit funds is derived from the changes in fair value of units held by the GAT and reflects both realised and unrealised gains and losses.
 The income stated is net of expenses (including investment management and custodian fees) directly related to investment activities.
-The income from the F2 Unit Fund was \$5,617,000 (2017:\$4,794,000).
+The income per Unit Fund is as follows: